mintypips/cryb/README.md

 MaxValue = remainingTokens / rate
 ```

-- The `CrybCrowdsale` contract should be excluded from the taxation imposed on all CRYB transfers???
+- The `CrybCrowdsale` contract and the owner that has the initial total supply of CRYB should be excluded from the taxation imposed on all CRYB transfers???